timmyjose-projects/garvel/README.md

   * ConfigTOMLGrammar.md - this file describes the grammar for the configuration format used by `garvel` (a subset of `TOML`).
   * SemverGrammar.md - this file describes the grammar for the parsing of semantic versioning used for project dependencies.
   * DesignNotes.md - the intial ntes of the project.
 This is hopelessly outdated, and will be updated soon.
-  * Scratch.md - random notes, scribblings, TODOs et al. This file will be removed shortly.

 Now that version 1.0 has been achieved, my plan is to track all new features, changes, and issues through Github itself.